ory/sdk/clients/client/go/docs/FrontendAPI.md

 	loginChallenge := "loginChallenge_example" // string | An optional Hydra login challenge.
 If present, Kratos will cooperate with Ory Hydra to act as an OAuth2 identity provider.
 The value for this parameter comes from `login_challenge` URL Query parameter sent to your application (e.g. `/login?login_challenge=abcde`). (optional) organization := "organization_example" // string | An optional organization ID that should be used for logging this user in.
 This parameter is only effective in the Ory Network. (optional) via := "via_example" // string | Via should contain the identity's credential the code should be sent to.
 Only relevant in aal2 flows.
 DEPRECATED: This field is deprecated.
 Please remove it from your requests.
-The user will now see a choice of MFA credentials to choose from to perform the second factor instead. (optional) identitySchema := "identitySchema_example" // string | An optional identity schema to use for the registration flow. (optional)
+The user will now see a choice of MFA credentials to choose from to perform the second factor instead. (optional) identitySchema := "identitySchema_example" // string | An optional identity schema to use for the login flow. (optional)

 	configuration := openapiclient.NewConfiguration()
 	apiClient := openapiclient.NewAPIClient(configuration)